 This sub-condition requires only that the applicant provide details of any other applications of which they are aware.
-The fact that there is another application to the Federal Court that has been made in relation to a part of the area covered by the subject application, which other application has not been noted by the applicant, is not a relevant consideration for this sub-condition.
+The fact that there are other applications to the Federal Court that have been made in relation to parts of the area covered by the subject application, which other applications have not been noted by the applicant, is not a relevant consideration for this subcondition.